 Living in diagnosis limbo

 Patients with rare diseases often spend years in diagnosis limbo, with their symptoms remaining static or deteriorating, their daily lives on hold.
 This is commonly called the “rare disease diagnostic odyssey”.
+For patients with specific symptoms, not having a diagnosis can be a significant burden.

 Sanofi’s The Lantern Project addresses an access barrier faced by some by providing free genetic testing for patients in the United States who suffer from specific types of rare lysosomal storage disorders (LSDs).
+However, one of the biggest obstacles with rare diseases is a lack of awareness, both in the general public and among physicians.
+Sanofi works with physicians across different specialties, with patient advocacy groups to build awareness for rare diseases and with families by mapping their family tree so relatives can understand the potential genetic inheritance pattern.

 Technology for early diagnosis